 Can Foreigners Register a Business in Canada?

 Yes.
-Foreign individuals and entities can register business in Canada, but there are certain considerations:
+Foreign individuals and entities can register a business in Canada, but there are certain considerations:

 - Some provinces (like British Columbia) do not require Canadian resident directors.